EOSIO/eos/plugins/statetrack_plugin/README.md

 # statetrack_plugin

-This plugin adds hooks on chainbase operations emplace, modify, remove, undo, squash and commit and routes the objects and revision numbers to a ZMQ queue.
+This plugin adds hooks on chainbase operations emplace, modify, remove, undo and routes the objects and revision numbers to a ZMQ queue.
+Also hooks blocks and transactions to the ZMQ queue.

+This is based on plugin: https://github.com/cc32d9/eos_zmq_plugin

 ### Configuration